asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/How-to-extend-SIP-functionality-in-Asterisk/index.md

----

-**Note:**
+!!! note
     While SDP extensibility is built into the SIP code, you likely will not find much use for it in Asterisk 12.
 The reason for this is that the core of Asterisk is not built in such a way as to handle arbitrary media types or multiple streams of the same type.
 So while we have the support ready in SIP, the core of Asterisk will first need an overhaul before any really cool SDP handlers can be written.

----
+[//]: # (end-note)

 SIP subscription handler